 Leipzig

-Travel time: 1 hour with the ICE
+Travel time: 1 hour by ICE

 Leipzig offers a rich historical experience.
 Music lovers can explore St. Thomas Church, where Johann Sebastian Bach composed many of his works.
-Other highlights include the Monument to the Battle of the Nations, the Grassi Museum and the charming Old Town.
+Other highlights include the Monument to the Battle of the Nations, the Grassi Museum, and the charming old town.

 Ludwigslust